Use Terraformer to import existing infrastructure resources into Terraform

 As mentioned in the summary of this article,

-you have to write the tf files yourself while checking the differences with tfstate.
+you have to manually write the tf files by comparing them to the tfstate.
+If

-If there are a lot of files, this will take an incredibly long time, which is a problem.
+there are many files, this could take an enormous amount of time, which is a problem.

 https://github.com/GoogleCloudPlatform/terraformer